Sachdevabhavya/weather_update_over_email/README.md

 - `email.mime.text`
 - `email.mime.base`
 - `email.encoders`
+- `tkinter`

 ## How to Run
-To run the script, simply execute `python filename.py`.
+To run the script, simply execute `python gui.py`.
 Ensure that the necessary environment variables are set correctly in the `.env` file.

 ## Note
 Currently, the city name is hardcoded within the script.
 If you wish to change the city, modify the respective variable in the script.